 Staying In Birmingham City Centre

-For those of you who missed out on getting accommodation in the Hilton itself and who are not set to stay in hotels in Birmingham City Centre, transport to the Hilton couldn’t be easier but there are still plenty of options open to you.
+For those of you who do end up missing out on getting accommodation in the Hilton itself and who are set to stay in hotels in Birmingham City Centre, transport to the Hilton couldn’t be easier but there are still plenty of options open to you.

 Directions for getting to the Hilton by car have already been mentioned, but if you decided to travel to the Hilton by car as non-residents parking per day will cost £15.
 As an alternative should you have already planned on travelling to Birmingham by car you may find it a better option to leave your car in the City Centre and travel to the Hilton by public transport.
 Not only will this save fuel costs per journey but parking in Birmingham is more economical and the Council has numerous car parks that are Park Mark certified as is the Hilton’s own.
 The majority of these car parks charge around £10 for 24 hours parking but please be aware that they do have restricted opening hours and many close for access after around 9:00 pm in the evening.